-They often are a little weird, sometimes magic... but, as for everything in Naples, they are full of symbolism and...recipes!!!
+Easter is a great moment to re-discover old traditions.
+They often are a little weird, sometimes somehow magic... but, as for everything in Naples, they are full of symbolism and...recipes!!!

 According to the Church, Easter is the most important festivity for a Christian.
 If at Christimas we celebrate the birth of the Messiah, on Easter we commemorate his death and Resurrection.
+The point is that if he hadn't risen again, we wouldn't be Christians.

 So, how to celebrate this special moment of the year?
-Church, masses, and adorations of course are not enough for Southern Italy people...
+Church, masses, and adorations of course are not enough for Southern Italy people, like my family on the Italian side is.
 We follow a full range of traditions that bring us to the stove and to the table starting from Holy Thursday.